Regulations & Governance Subcommittee

-The Regulations & Governance Sub-Committee will comprise of FIVE members, comprising of the Chair, the Chief Operations Officer and THREE members to be selected to ensure that all contractor groups are represented.
+The Regulations & Governance Sub-Committee will comprise of FOUR members, comprising of the Chair, the Chief Operations Officer and TWO members to be selected to ensure that all contractor groups are represented.
 The Sub-Committee will be chaired by the LPC Chair.

 ROLE OF MEMBERS

 Members of the Sub-Committee are jointly accountable to South Staffordshire Local Pharmaceutical Committee.

 The Regulations & Governance Sub-Committee has been granted authority by South Staffordshire Local Pharmaceutical Committee to make decisions in line with the responsibilities shown below.

 - Record and monitor member declarations of interest, and advise on areas of conflict of interest

 - Review and update the Committee’s governance policy bi-annually